pmdevita/ChaosHeadNoah-HQ/Readme.md

 # Compatibility with the Committee of Zero Patch

 CoZ's patch isn't released at the moment, so I'm not entirely sure what the situation will look like.
-But, the aim is for this patch to be compatible.
-The one potential point of friction might be with videos that CoZ has subtitled, we'll either need to remake the subs on our own or look into some kind of collaboration.
+But compatibility should be pretty straightforward as we just need to replace assets.
+The one point of friction might be with CoZ's subtitles, we'll either need to reconstruct them ourselves or arrange some kind of collaboration.
+If are working with CoZ, please reach out to me, I'd love to get this included in the patch.